Skip to content

 Step Purpose Required Permission Section Required Permission

-Pay Rate Configuration Define hourly rates, currencies, rules, and overtime linking Company Settings Create, Update
+Pay Rate Configuration Define hourly rates, currencies, rules (including all-day, days-of-week, percentage rates), and overtime linking Company Settings Create, Update

 Overtime Rules Setup Configure cascading overtime rates with automatic cap-based switching Company Settings Create, Update